xsscx/srd/README.md

 --------------------------------------------------
 # For Apple Security Research Device Holders Only

+What is here?
+This is the Default SRDI out of the Box.
+I got tired of not having a Public Git Repo when sharing Code for the SRD.
+I sync off the src/ and code/ trees with convenience targets.
+Contribute your Code and ideas with a PR or Issue.

 # Cryptex Example

 This directory contains a working example of a cryptex designed to